Wednesday, December 22, 2010

 Life is a Beach, not a mountain.
 I have always thought that Society had it figured all wrong.
 You should be allowed to experience life in the pursuit of your dreams for the first 1/3 of your life.
 The 2nd third of your life should be in pursuing financial security for the next phase.
 The last 1/3 should be in the pursuit of artistic endeavors that contribute to and enhance society as a whole.

-I write the best documentary of the mountains when I’m not living in them.
+I write the best of the mountains when I’m living in them.
 Melville, who wrote lovingly of the sea only wrote successfully after he had left it.
 I want to make my final 1/3 of life the most powerful of all.
 I will work in the arts and bring about the change that I hope for America.

 Tuesday, June 15, 2010